agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 <br/>

 #### `key`
-The name/key is an optional property that is used to identify a specific Collection.
+The `key/name` is an optional property that is used to identify the Collection later.
-Such key is pretty useful during debug sessions or if we persist our Collection, it automatically uses the Collection `key` as persist key.
+Such `key` is pretty useful during debug sessions or if we [persist](./Methods.md#persist) our Collection, it automatically uses the Collection `key` as persist key.
 We recommend giving each Collection a unique `key`, since it has only advantages.
 ```ts